jeremybeck/RepData_PeerAssessment1/PA1_template.md

 library(ggplot2)
 ```

-Now that we have the data, let's get to work answering the questions laid out in the assignment.

-### The first question we need to answer is: "What is the mean total number of steps taken per day?"

-We were asked to perform the following steps:

-  + Calculate total steps taken each day
-  + Make a histogram of the distribution of total steps taken each day
-  + Calculate and report the mean and median of the total steps taken each day

 In this block of code, we will transform the *date* field into a Date object in R, and investigate any missing data in the *steps* field.